roura356a/csk/intl.en-US/Cloud-native AI user guide/Model-Based Reasoning/Elastic inference service/ECS-based elastic inference.md

 -   Model training is completed.
 In this topic, an image recognition model trained by TensorFlow is used.
 -   The ack-alibaba-cloud-metrics-adapter component is installed.
 For more information, see [Manage system components](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Upgrade cluster/Manage system components.md).
 -   AI Dashboard is installed.
-For more information, see [Deploy cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy cloud-native AI component set.md).
+For more information, see [Deploy the cloud-native AI component set](/intl.en-US/Cloud-native AI user guide/Environment preparation/Deploy the cloud-native AI component set.md).

 ## Procedure